 All of these groups of keyword hashtags are stored in a page on Evernote.
-This makes it easy and efficient when I’m on the go to post a new Instagram image, optimized for the most relevant keywords.
+This makes it easy and efficient when I’m on the go to post a new Instagram image optimized for the most relevant keywords.

-Protip #2: If you’ve been posting to Instagram for a while and feel like you’ve missed out on all these opportunities to build your audience by using keyword hashtags, fret not.
+Pro tip #2: If you’ve been posting to Instagram for a while and feel you’ve missed out on all these opportunities to build your audience using keyword hashtags, fret not.
 You can still go back and post a comment with your new hashtag keyword lists and watch the likes and followers roll in.

 Keyword hashtags aren’t the only thing you should pay attention to.
-The Instagram community respond to certain photo filters more favorably than others.
+The Instagram community responds to certain photo filters more favorably than others.
 Using these preferred filters can have an impact on your engagement.

 - Normal (No Filter)